 The best way to store outdoor cushions is to completely clean and dry the material.
 Then, wrap the cushions in a protective layer before storing them in a dry, climate-controlled environment.
 Cushions should be stored during winter or heavy rain.

 With this guide, you will learn how to store patio cushions properly in winter.
 From tips on cleaning, wrapping, and finding a dry and rodent-free storage location, ensure your cushions maintain the best condition.

-Cleaning is probably the most underrated step when it comes to storing items during the winter.
+Cleaning is often the most underrated step when it comes to storing items during the winter.
 As the seasons quickly change, many people rush around and toss dirty outdoor gear into storage.
-Things will inevitably get dirty while they are in storage, but that isn’t a reason to skip this step.
+It’s not advisable to put already dirty items away without a thorough cleaning.

 - Remove the cushions from the base and use a broom to sweep off any leaves, dirt, and debris.

 - Check the tag for manufacturer cleaning instructions and follow them.